 - Water bottle

-- Two bed sheets for the night
+- Two bed sheets for the night (blanket or sleeping bag in winters)

 - Mosquito repellant

-Fees for the Falcons Course
+Fees for the Hawks Course

 In case you wish to have the Hawks Course conducted in your institution, kindly do send us a message and we will take it forward from there.
 Meanwhile take a look at a couple of videos compiled from previous Hawks Courses.